near-examples/chainsig-script/README.md

 	}
 }

-// only the Near contract owner can call sign of arbitrary payloads for chain signature accounts based on env::current_account_id() if !public {
+// only the NEAR contract owner can call sign of arbitrary payloads for chain signature accounts based on env::current_account_id() if !public {
 	require!(
 		owner,